AMD Ryzen 7 8700G vs AMD Ryzen 7 5700X

 Frequently Asked Questions

-AMD Ryzen 7 8700G excels if you value best-in-class integrated graphics (radeon 780m) capable of 1080p gaming.
-AMD Ryzen 7 5700X is better if you prioritize highly efficient 65w tdp design runs cooler than the 5800x.
-Pick based on your budget and daily use.
+AMD Ryzen 7 8700G is the better choice if you prioritize best-in-class integrated graphics (radeon 780m) capable of 1080p gaming.
+AMD Ryzen 7 5700X wins if you value highly efficient 65w tdp design runs cooler than the 5800x.
+Both are rated highly (4.6★ vs 4.8★), so consider your specific needs and budget.

 Affiliate disclosure